2017 NBA All-Star Game: Relocation

 On June 2, Silver met with reporters to discuss the future of the All-Star Game, stating the league was "looking at alternatives"; however, he went on to say, "...it [would not be] productive to draw a line in the sand, and we'd be moving on if I didn't think there were constructive discussions going on in North Carolina right now."
 Six days later, Barkley again spoke out on the subject, merely repeating his thoughts that the game should be moved.
-On July 12, The Associated Press reported that several well-known technology companies had written a letter to Silver telling him to move the game, using HB2 as their main reason for doing so.
+On July 12, the Associated Press reported that several well-known technology companies had written a letter to Silver telling him to move the game, using HB2 as their main reason for doing so.
 Silver gave an update later that day during a league conference, again saying no vote had been taken on whether to move the game.
 However, he did say, "...the calendar is not our friend."
 Silver also said the final decision would be made by summer's end.

 On July 21, the NBA pulled the All-Star Game from Charlotte, and New Orleans was the frontrunner to replace it.
 New Orleans previously hosted the All-Star Game in 2008 and 2014.
 The same day, the NBA confirmed these rumors to be true with a press release, saying they hope to award Charlotte the game in 2019.
 On August 19, the NBA selected New Orleans as the new location to host the All-Star Game.

 Ticket prices plunged ahead of the All-Star weekend.
 According to data compiled by resale ticket market research firm TicketIQ, the price of the cheapest ticket available on the resale market two days before the game was down 71% from the previous All-Star Game in Toronto.
-The Family Research Council, a conservative Christian group, speculated that the drop in prices was due to fans becoming "tired of the league's political agenda."
-TicketIQ Founder and CEO Jesse Lawrence cited 'All-Star Fatigue' as a possible reason for the decline, given the city's recent hosting of the game.
+TicketIQ founder and CEO Jesse Lawrence cited 'All-Star Fatigue' as a possible reason for the decline, given the city's recent hosting of the game.